Skip to main content

 ]

-That’s enough to start chatting with your agent via polpo chat or the completions API.
+Each entry wraps an agent config with a teamName.
+That’s enough to start using your agent via the completions API.

 Choosing a model